nert-nlp/streusle/README.md

 |:---:|
 | *STREUSLE annotations visualized with streusvis.py* |

 STREUSLE stands for Supersense-Tagged Repository of English with a Unified Semantics for Lexical Expressions.
 The text is from the web reviews portion of the English Web Treebank [8].
 STREUSLE incorporates comprehensive annotations of __multiword expressions__ (MWEs) [1] and semantic supersenses for lexical expressions.
 The supersense labels apply to single- and multiword __noun__ and __verb__ expressions, as described in [2], and __prepositional__/__possessive__ expressions, as described in [3, 4, 5, 6, 7].
 The 4.0 release [7] updates the inventory and application of preposition supersenses, applies those supersenses to possessives (detailed in [6]), incorporates the syntactic annotations from the Universal Dependencies project, and adds __lexical category__ labels to indicate the holistic grammatical status of strong multiword expressions.
 The 4.1 release adds subtypes for verbal MWEs (VID, VPC.{full,semi}, LVC.{full,cause}, IAV) according to PARSEME 1.1 guidelines [14].
+The 4.2 revises some of the annotations.

 Release URL: <https://github.com/nert-nlp/streusle>
 Additional information: <http://www.cs.cmu.edu/~ark/LexSem/>

 The English Web Treebank sentences were also used by the [Universal Dependencies](http://universaldependencies.org/) (UD) project as the primary reference corpus for English [9].
-STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.2 (with the exception of one lemma, token 14 in reviews-091704-0004, which is a typo); these were released July 1, 2018 and follow the UD v2 standard.
+STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.5 plus a few further corrections (specifically, the dev branch at 06d21c3 as of December 28, 2019); these follow the UD v2 standard.

 This dataset's multiword expression and supersense annotations are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license (see LICENSE).
 The UD annotations are redistributed under the same license.
 The source sentences and PTB part-of-speech annotations, which are from the Reviews section of the __English Web Treebank__ (EWTB; [8]), are redistributed with permission of Google and the Linguistic Data Consortium, respectively.